3geek14/Realms/Omnibus.md

   be done once.
 * The AC for [Death Watch](#death-watch) is changed to "Spellcaster must kneel on one knee holding their Implement with both hands for 60 seconds before being killed."
-[The spell no longer ends when the caster is raised.]{.new}
+[Additionally, the spell no longer ends when the spellcaster is raised.]{.new}
 * The spell [Death Watch](#death-watch) allows the caster to move their head while dead.
 They still may not speak, try to communicate, or move in any other way while dead.